 Teachers must be equipped to help all students learn.

-Educational professionals have spent decades researching effective ways to build inclusive classrooms that meet the educational needs of students, while minimizing disruptive behaviors.
-This is an important skill set for all teachers to learn in their professional education programs, given the increasing numbers of students with autism who participate for at least a portion of the day in general education classrooms.
-Look for teacher education programs that include coursework on universal designs for learning, and strategies for teaching diverse learners. .
+Educational professionals have spent decades researching effective ways to build inclusive classrooms that meet the educational needs of students, while minimizing disruptive behaviors.3 This is an important skill set for all educators to develop, given the increasing numbers of students with ASD who spend at least a portion of the day in general education classrooms.